youf3/Cham_LF_tester/README.md

 ## Setup server

-A server is a receiver for transfer and optionally a network emulator.
+A server is a receiver in the transfer test and optionally a network emulator.
 You can set the network emulation by
 ```
 sudo ./set_network_delay.bash -s